Four Mohawk Kings: History

-The four Native American leaders visited Queen Anne in 1710 as part of a diplomatic visit organised by Pieter Schuyler, mayor of Albany, New York.
+The four Native American leaders visited Queen Anne in 1710, as part of a diplomatic visit organised by Pieter Schuyler, mayor of Albany, New York.
 They were received in London as diplomats, being transported through the streets of the city in Royal carriages, and received by Queen Anne at the Court of St. James Palace.
 They also visited the Tower of London and St Paul's Cathedral.

 In addition to requesting military aid for defence against the French, the chiefs asked for missionaries to offset the influence of French Jesuits, who had converted numerous Mohawk to Catholicism.
 Queen Anne informed the Archbishop of Canterbury, Thomas Tenison.
 A mission was authorized, and Mayor Schuyler had a chapel built the next year at Fort Hunter (located near the Mohawk "Lower Castle" village) along the Mohawk River.
 Queen Anne sent a gift of a silver Communion set and a reed organ.
 The Mohawk village known as the "Lower Castle" became mostly Christianized in the early 18th century, unlike the "Upper Castle" at Canajoharie further upriver.
 No mission at the latter was founded until 1769, when William Johnson, the British agent to the Iroquois, built the Indian Castle Church.
 It still stands.

-To commemorate the diplomatic visit to London, the Crown commissioned Jan Verelst to paint the portraits of the Four Kings.
-These paintings hung in Kensington Palace until 1977, when Queen Elizabeth II had them relocated to the National Archives of Canada.
-She unveiled them in Ottawa.
+To commemorate the diplomatic visit to London, the Crown commissioned John Verelst to paint the portraits of the Four Kings.
+These paintings were initially displayed at Kensington Palace, then moved to Hampton Court Palace (where they appeared in an inventory of 1835).
+They do not appear in any later inventories and must be assumed to have left the Royal Collection.
+Paintings of the four kings by John Verelst appear in the collection of Lord Petre at Thorndon Hall by 1851.
+These paintings were purchased by the Public Archives of Canada with aid from the Secretary of State in 1977.
+Queen Elizabeth II unveiled them in Ottawa.

 During their visit to London, they lodged at The Crown and Cushion, in King Street, Covent Garden.
-Thomas Arne was their host, he was an inn keep and an upholsterer, he was very kind and considerate to his visitors.
+Thomas Arne was their host, he was an inn keeper and an upholsterer, he was very kind and considerate to his visitors.
 Because of this, the Indians renamed him Cataraqui in a Mohawk christening ceremony.
 Cataraqui was the fort that has now become the city of Kingston, Ontario.
 Here they slept on beds for the first time and became accustomed to them.